Bkamahl/ReservableRooms/README.md

 > What do I need to use this addon?

-A CPPI complient prop protection, and a map with the entities.
+A CPPI complient prop protection, and a setup map file.

 > Who made this addon?

-I (Bkamahl/BabyBear) single handedly coded this addon with the help of the Gmod Wiki and some Facepunch threads.
+I (Bkamahl/BabyBear) single handedly coded this addon with the help of the Gmod Wiki and some Facepunch threads and some friends.

 > Why did you make this?